 From India, Chennai

-An organization coming under the purview of labor laws may have its registered office or headquarters in a particular state for the sake of its administrative convenience while its operations can be across the entire length and breadth of the country.
-You know pretty well that there are Central labor laws enacted by the Parliament and State labor laws enacted by the State Legislatures under Article 246 of the Constitution read with its seventh schedule.
+An organization coming under the purview of labor laws may have its registered office or headquarters in a particular state for administrative convenience, while its operations can span the entire country.
+You know that there are Central labor laws enacted by the Parliament and State labor laws enacted by the State Legislatures under Article 246 of the Constitution, read with its seventh schedule.
 The Central labor laws are applicable throughout India, while the State laws are applicable within the geographical limits of the respective State only.
-However, when a provision of "appropriate Government" is incorporated in any Central labor law, the administration or enforcement of such a law is looked after by the Central and State Governments within their jurisdiction, which may be either of geography or of classification of industries specified in the Act.
+However, when a provision of "appropriate Government" is incorporated in any Central labor law, the administration or enforcement of such a law is managed by the Central and State Governments within their jurisdiction, which may be either geographical or based on the classification of industries specified in the Act.

-Therefore, you should take into account the minimum rates of wages of various states and the Central Governments for a particular job position and fix the higher rate only to maintain parity if you do have interstate transfers of employees.
+Therefore, you should take into account the minimum rates of wages of various states and the Central Government for a particular job position and fix the higher rate only to maintain parity if you have interstate transfers of employees.

 From India, Salem

-An organization coming under the purview of labor laws may have its registered office or headquarters in a particular state for the sake of its administrative convenience while its operations can be across the entire length and breadth of the country.
-You know pretty well that there are Central labor laws enacted by the Parliament and State labor laws enacted by the State Legislatures under Article 246 of the Constitution read with its seventh schedule.
+An organization coming under the purview of labor laws may have its registered office or headquarters in a particular state for administrative convenience, while its operations can span the entire country.
+You know that there are Central labor laws enacted by the Parliament and State labor laws enacted by the State Legislatures under Article 246 of the Constitution, read with its seventh schedule.
 The Central labor laws are applicable throughout India, while the State laws are applicable within the geographical limits of the respective State only.
-However, when a provision of "appropriate Government" is incorporated in any Central labor law, the administration or enforcement of such a law is looked after by the Central and State Governments within their jurisdiction, which may be either of geography or of classification of industries specified in the Act.
+However, when a provision of "appropriate Government" is incorporated in any Central labor law, the administration or enforcement of such a law is managed by the Central and State Governments within their jurisdiction, which may be either geographical or based on the classification of industries specified in the Act.

-Therefore, you should take into account the minimum rates of wages of various states and the Central Governments for a particular job position and fix the higher rate only to maintain parity if you do have interstate transfers of employees.
+Therefore, you should take into account the minimum rates of wages of various states and the Central Government for a particular job position and fix the higher rate only to maintain parity if you have interstate transfers of employees.

 From India, Salem